Categories

 Mindful Responder, The First Responder’s Field Guide to Improved Resilience, Fulfillment, Presence, and Fitness—On and Off the Job

-Even though I have practiced informal mindfulness for 9-10 years, and formal meditation for eight, I find it hard to explain the benefits.
+Even though I have practiced informal mindfulness for 9-10 years, and formal meditation for eight, I find it hard to explain the benefits to recruit trainees.
 It took me a long time to go all in (and a big thanks to my coach Michelle for constantly needling me to try).
 I can only say I wish I had started sooner.

 “To truly succeed in life’s crucible moments, to flourish throughout the inevitable peaks and valleys we all face—this requires that we acquaint ourselves and grow comfortable with stillness, silence, and non-action.
 I began to see that action and non-action aren’t opposites, but are in fact complimentary.”